-All 21st CCLC programs must commit to providing direct student services for at least 120 days per program year.
+All 21st CCLC programs must commit to providing direct student services for a minimum of 120 days per program year.

 Arizona's 21st CCLC programs serve students during the academic year and summer.
 The program year begins in the summer and continues through the following academic year.